Police: Mother Charged After Boy, 3, Found With Traces Of Cocaine In His System From Drug-Laced Gummy Worm

 The criminal complaint reports that when the hospital workers recommended she keep the drug-laced gummy worms in a lockbox, she told them, “I don’t need a lock box because I don’t have any more edibles.”

-Investigators say a comprehensive drug screening on the boy eventually showed he had “traces of cocaine and cocaine metabolite” in his system.
+Investigators say a comprehensive drug screening on the boy eventually showed he also had “traces of cocaine and cocaine metabolite” in his system.

 Police say Johnson told a Child, Youth and Family services case worker that she had not brought the gummy worms from a gas station; but instead, she “purchased it off the street.”

-Johnson is facing endangering the welfare of children charges.
+Johnson, 29, is facing endangering the welfare of children charges.

 You must log in to post a comment.